franjaviersans/WebGL3DPainter/README.md

 # WebGL 3D Painter

 This is a 3D model painter develop for WebGL using HTML and Javascript.
-The idea is that the user can load and paint and object both in 3D and in UV coordiantes, using mouse clicks.
-It allows the loading of .obj files with texture coordiantes and the loading of texture images.
+The idea is that the user can load and paint and object both in 3D and in UV coordinates using mouse clicks.
+It allows the loading of .obj files with texture coordinates and the loading of texture images.
+Obj files must supply normal and texture coordinates for the program to work properly

 ## External libraries